VirgilSecurity/virgil-ratchet-x/README.md

 $ brew install carthage
 ```

-To integrate VirgilSDKRatchet into your Xcode project using Carthage, create an empty file with name *Cartfile* in your project's root folder and add following lines to your *Cartfile*
+To integrate the Virgil Ratchet SDK into your Xcode project using Carthage, create an empty file with name *Cartfile* in your project's root folder and add following lines to your *Cartfile*

 ```
 github "VirgilSecurity/virgil-ratchet-x" ~> 0.1.0
 ```

-#### Linking against prebuilt binaries
+#### Linking against pre-built binaries

-To link prebuilt frameworks to your app, run following command:
+To link pre-built frameworks to your app, run the following command:

 ```bash
 $ carthage update
 ```

-This will build each dependency or download a pre-compiled framework from github Releases.
+This will build each dependency or download a pre-compiled framework from the github releases.

 ##### Building for iOS/tvOS/watchOS

-On your application targets’ “General” settings tab, in the “Linked Frameworks and Libraries” section, add following frameworks from the *Carthage/Build* folder inside your project's folder:
+On your application targets’ “General" settings tab, in the “Linked Frameworks and Libraries” section, add the following frameworks from the *Carthage/Build* folder inside your project's folder:
  - VirgilSDKRatchet
  - VirgilSDK
  - VirgilCryptoAPI